 Dental bonding and composite veneers

-Dental bonding is among the easiest and least expensive of cosmetic dental procedures.
+Dental bonding is one of the easiest and least expensive of cosmetic dental procedures.
 Unlike porcelain veneers and crowns, which are customised tooth coverings that must be manufactured in a lab, bonding usually can be done in one visit.

 Dental bonding is an option that can be considered:

-- to repair decayed teeth (composite resins are used to fill cavities)
+- to repair decayed teeth (composite fillings are used to fill cavities)